Blehjo/Blehjo/README.md

 ### Hi there 👋

-🔭 Full-stack software developer with a background in public health.
+🔭 Full-stack software engineer with a background in public health.

 🌱 Currently, using github to develop and showcase my applications.